tailaiwang/To-The-Moon/server/README.md

 5. Create a directory named "private" in the root of server directory and place the Google Natural Language json api key in there

-6.  duplicate .flaskenv.temp to another file named .flaskenv, change GOOGLE_APPLICATION_CREDENTIALS to your system pathway to that Google Natural Language json api key json
+6.  duplicate .flaskenv.temp to another file named .flaskenv, change GOOGLE_APPLICATION_CREDENTIALS to your system pathway to that Google Natural Language json api key json fill in the empties with the secrets hehe

 # Starting up flask backend server